 The castle was originally built in the 14th century and has been used historically as one of the main headquarters for the Spanish Inquisition as well as fighting against Granada which was the last Moorish kingdom in modern-day Spain.
 In the 19th century, the Alcazar was also used as a prison.

-While you can see the main attractions of Cordoba on a day trip from Seville, it will definitely end up being a busy day so if you prefer to travel at a slower pace then you should consider spending two days in Cordoba.
+While you can see the main attractions on a Cordoba day trip from Seville, it will definitely end up being a busy day so if you prefer to travel at a slower pace then you should consider spending two days in Cordoba.

 This will allow you to take your time at all the attractions without needing to rush through them and also allow you to explore more of the hidden corners and get to know the culture of this charming city.